MonashBioinformaticsPlatform/learning-resource-links/README.md

 - R programming - coursera: https://www.coursera.org/course/rprog
 - Data Carpentry R lessons: https://datacarpentry.org/R-ecology-lesson/ and https://datacarpentry.org/genomics-r-intro/
 - It's often useful to generate reports including code and outputs, either using [RMarkdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) or the newer [Quarto system](https://quarto.org/docs/computations/r.html).
 - [StatsTest (Wayback Machine archive)](https://web.archive.org/web/20241117181954/https://www.statstest.com/) - which statistical test should you use?
+(Paul's comment: Don't be overwhelmed, learn to use linear models.
+Linear models provide a systematic way of thinking about the factors and variables in your experiment, and how they translate into a statistical model and tests.
+Then if the assumptions aren't quite met for using a linear model, consider one of the specialized methods listed in this page.)

 #### Advanced R